marytessjoseph/sample-annotator-disagreement-NLP/README.md

+Prerequistes: Python ide , any terminal( we have used spyder and anaconda prompt here)

+Libraries: pandas, numpy

 Dataset.csv = sample dataset that I created using ChatGpt for testing the logic using sample_dataset_disagreement.py

 hate_dataset_disagreement.py takes the input and uses it for output.
 The purpose was to understand the dataset and see the annotator labels and calculate the disagreement score for each datapoint using Entropy.